 Q1What does NextUp do?

 Q2How does NextUp work?

 We support programs that engage kids in grades 6 through 12 with tech within the context of their interests and connect them with mentors who work in the tech industry.
-Currently, we’re working with 4 partner organizations: FUSE, New York Academy of Sciences, TechGirlz and Technology Student Association.
+We’ve supported 3 partner organizations: FUSE, New York Academy of Sciences and Technology Student Association, and recently acquired TechGirlz.

 Q3How does NextUp build trust with teens?

 Influence comes from building trust.
 Trust is built on relationships.
 If we want to inspire teens to pursue tech as a profession, we need to connect them to individuals in the field who will get to know them and show them that a tech career is obtainable and accessible by many paths.
 We are partnering with like-minded organizations and forging partnerships to maximize available resources.